fehmicansaglam/fehmicansaglam.github.com/_posts/2026-08-19-coding-agents-and-the-joy-of-missing-out.md

 Marc Brooker is an engineer at AWS and works on agentic AI.
 He also happens to have a very nice blog and has several blog posts on the topic.
 I find the one titled *Agentic Software Development Hypothesis*[^2] very relatable.
 (I also find the post quite funny.
 Anyone?)

 > *Weak form*: Any coding task for which a complete specification is available will become trivial.
+>
 > *First objection*: Few meaningful tasks have a complete specification.

 More often than not, I find myself creating specifications from code.
 In other words, the code is often the only source of truth.
 Sometimes I'm so perplexed by what I see in the code that, after staring at the screen for a few minutes, I go and find a person with at least five years of tenure to understand what the fuck they were thinking a billion years ago.
-This is tribal knowledge and is not documented except obscurely in the code.
+This is tribal knowledge and is not documented except implicitly in the code.

-Then I thought about what Colin Breck wrote about writing things down.[^3] I agree with almost 100% of what he wrote:
+That reminds me what Colin Breck wrote about writing things down.[^3]

+I agree with almost 100% of what he wrote:

 > I believe organizations that have a culture of writing—real writing about ideas, from primary sources—will outperform those that do not.